AI-Data-Space/happymatrix-eco-assistant/README.md

 ### Running the Demo

-Run the main demo script:
+Run the main demo (diver) script:

 python main.py

-This will demonstrate:
+This will demonstrate core functionality:

 1. Loading and analyzing ECO documents
 2. Natural language Q&A